avian2/unidecode/README.rst

     editor this might not be immediately apparent.
 Inspect your strings with ``repr()`` and consult the
     `Unicode HOWTO <https://docs.python.org/3/howto/unicode.html>`_.

+Why does Unidecode not replace \u and \U backslash escapes in my strings?
+    Unidecode knows nothing about escape sequences.
+Interpreting these sequences and replacing them with actual Unicode characters in string literals is the task of the Python interpreter.
+If you are asking this question you are very likely misunderstanding the purpose of this library.
+Consult the `Unicode HOWTO <https://docs.python.org/3/howto/unicode.html>`_ and possibly
+    the ``unicode_escape`` encoding in the standard library.

 I've upgraded Unidecode and now some URLs on my website return 404 Not Found.
     This is an issue with the software that is running your website, not